Cub-Stuff!

 What is it?

-For example, The 3rd NSW Cuboree was held at Sydney Olympic Park for 5 days/4 nights in October 2007, and the next one will be at Cataract Scout Camp in January 2011.
+The 3rd NSW Cuboree was held in Newington Armory, Sydney Olympic Park for 5 days/4 nights in October 2007,

-That of course leaves us with time to cook, run the pack (with about 36 cubs per "mega-pack"), get them to and from activities, send them off to bed several times, be woken during the night by noise and be woken at the crack-of-dawn because they awoke early - but, yes, it's a great time.
+That of course leaves you with time to cook, run the pack (with about 36 cubs per "cuboree-pack"), get them to and from activities, send them off to bed several times, be woken during the night by noise and be woken at the crack-of-dawn because they woke just as the sun appeared - but, yes, it's a great time.

 Who Can Go?